CloudGlitch/NewTabSearch/README.md

 operating system should be above windows 10.

-Weberg Search v17 or Weberg New Tab is a New Tab page for browsers [the browser should support html5 , css3 and javascript for example Microsoft Edge]
+Weberg Search v17.1 or Weberg New Tab Search is a New Tab page for browsers [the browser should support html5 , css3 and javascript for example Microsoft Edge]
 This New Tab Page is based on bing search.

  ## How To?